chaomander2018/Mental-Health-Analysis_Vis-App/README.md

 ### 4.0 Bugs:

-So far, no bugs detected.
+So far, no bugs were detected.
 We welcome feedback from TAs and MDS students.

 ## 5.0 Reference:
 1. *How to Create Documentation for Dashboards*.\[online\] Available at:<https://chartio.com/learn/dashboards-and-charts/how-to-create-documentation-for-dashboards/>.\[Accessed 16 Jan.
 2019\]